vtsatskin/FX-Captive-Portals-Design/README.md

 Some captive portals allow partial access to the internet while the user is not logged in.
 For example, checking airline flights at an airport.

+### A "restore session" window open on launch

+When a user launches Firefox after it crashed and a session restore window is displayed and is currently connected to a captive portal and has not logged in.

+### User has automatic restore on launch

+When a user launches Firefox and their tabs are being restored from the last session and is currently connected to a captive portal and has not logged in.

+### The user is cycling wifi networks to find a suitable network

+Users will cycle open wifi networks in order to find a suitable network, in the process they may encounter networks with captive portals.
+A mix of open tabs and windows may be open.

 ## Feature ideas